Sexual Trauma Therapy

 Childhood sexual abuse, including cases involving rape victims, can have long-lasting impacts.
 Many children don't understand what has happened or struggle to understand the concept of abuse or trauma.
 Due to this, childhood sexual abuse may be repressed until later in life out of a desire to remain safe.
 In addition, those who have experienced childhood abuse, such as from an abusive counselor, may be more likely to develop PTSD or experience a mental health crisis as an adult.

 According to the Center for Disease Control, over half of all women and one in four men experience sexual violence or trauma.
-In addition, four out of five women report that the abuse or sexual violence happened before age 25.
-Counseling has proven effective in alleviating symptoms related to sexual trauma or abuse and can offer support at any age and for any gender.
+In addition, four out of five women report that the sexual abuse or sexual violence happened before age 25.
+Counseling has proven effective in alleviating the symptoms related to sexual trauma or abuse and can offer support at any age and for any gender.

 Getty/AnnaStills